 @ Terence - A violent murderer hiding out in the early dungeon, he is most threatening to weak, low-level characters.

-@ Sigmund - An older, more dangerous brother to Edmund, he is the bane of low-level characters.
+@ Sigmund - An older, more dangerous brother to Edmund, his scythe and spells are the bane of low-level characters.

 @ Eustachio - A mustachioed summoner found early in the game.

 F Prince Ribbit - His current froggy exterior belies his true form, which is only revealed to be human upon death.

 @ Maggie - An inexperienced adventuress who hopes to achieve glory through dragonslaying.

 @ Joseph - A mercenary in a stupid hat who can hit hard with his staff and sling.